cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 Blobs are a file containing a special key specifically for that one device to allow restoring to a specific firmware.
 They're like golden tickets, but instead a digital signature made by Apple that was saved at the time when the signing window was open.
 If you possess one (or many), keep them safe.

-You may save blobs at any time when an iOS version is signed, and if you're on an unsigned version that is jailbreakable.
+You may save blobs at any time when an iOS version is signed, and unsigned if you're on a jailbreakable version.

 ## What is "respringing" or "Restarting Springboard"?